 Current Exhibits

-- Saint Raphael: Scholar & Shepherd presents the story of St. Raphael’s life and highlights from the theological thesis he wrote as a seminarian at the age of 25.
+- Saint Raphael: Scholar & Shepherd.
+Historical artifacts and an interactive touchscreen exhibit present the story of St. Raphael’s life and ministry, as well as highlights from the theological thesis he wrote as a young seminarian.
+The full text of his thesis, translated into English from its original handwritten Greek, is on display in our library.

-A beloved early pioneer of Orthodox Christianity in the United States, Saint Raphael was born in 1860, and raised in Damascus in a devout Orthodox Christian family.
+A beloved early pioneer of Orthodox Christianity in the United States, Saint Raphael was born in 1860 and raised in Damascus in a devout Orthodox Christian family.
 He received his seminary education on the island of Halki in Turkey in preparation for becoming a priest and bishop.
-In 1895, he arrived in New York to pastor its Arabic-speaking Christian community, and in 1904 became the first Orthodox bishop to be consecrated on North American soil.
-He traveled the continent, tirelessly serving Orthodox communities throughout America until his death in 1915.
+In 1895, he arrived in New York to pastor its Arabic-speaking Christian community and was elevated to bishop in 1904 - the first Orthodox bishop to be consecrated on North American soil.
+He traveled the continent, tirelessly serving Orthodox communities and establishing churches throughout America until his death in 1915.
 Originally buried in Brooklyn, New York, St. Raphael’s remains were brought to the Holy Resurrection Cemetery on the grounds of the Antiochian Village Camp in 1989.
 He was recognized as a saint in the year 2000.
-A permanent exhibit honoring Saint Raphael includes liturgical items as well as an interactive touchscreen dis-play.
+A permanent exhibit honoring Saint Raphael includes liturgical items and an interactive touchscreen exhibit.

 - Eternal Spring: The Art of Leila Chokheli.
-A colorful display celebrating the joyous spirit and abiding faith of the artist, who lived for decades under Communist rule in her native Georgia.
+Celebrating the joyous spirit and faith of the artist, who lived under Communist rule in her native Georgia.

 - Women with Icons: Photographs by Jocelyn Mathewes.
-A series of portraits of Orthodox Christian women with their patron saint icons, honoring the beauty and meaning of iconography.
+Portraits of Orthodox Christian women, honoring the beauty and meaning of iconography.

 - Splendor of Damascus: Textiles and Artifacts of Traditional Syria.
-Hand-embroidered dresses on loan from the collection of Farah and Hanan Munayyer.
+Hand-embroidered garments on loan from the collection of Farah and Hanan Munayyer.

 - Spirit & Whimsy: The Art of Niko Chocheli.
 Colorful original paintings and children’s book illustrations.

 - Structure & Symbolism in Stone: The Architecture of Ancient Christian Syria.
-Photographs from Princeton University’s archaeological expeditions to Syria between 1899 and 1905.
+Photographs from Princeton University’s 1899-1905 archaeological expeditions to Syria.

 - The Art of Kahlil Gibran.
 Original drawings on loan from the Telfair Museum of Art in Savannah, Georgia.